 The topics of the blog series will be diving into diversity, autonomy and professionalism, freedom of opinions and courage, experiments and learning, an easy-going atmosphere, and putting life and people first in modern work culture.
-Here are the previous posts on the series:

 “Solita hires people who care.
 It applies to our leadership and management; our People Leads are very good at seeing the human side in everything.
 All this makes Solita a safe and friendly place to work.
 You can show up exactly the way you are, and you will be included and accepted.”